- 1) Are you upgrading from an older iPhone?

 If you're using a Gmail account or other POP or IMAP-based account for mail on your smartphone, it's already syncing to a central server.
 You should be able to add that account to your new iPhone with few issues.
 Apple's iOS has automatic setup for those using Microsoft Exchange, Gmail, Yahoo, Aol, or Hotmail; you'll also be able to manually set up a POP or IMAP account for mail, LDAP or CardDAV for contacts, or CalDAV for calendars.

-11) How to sync music and movies to your first-ever iPhone
+How to set up a new iPhone: 8) How to sync music and movies to your first-ever iPhone

 Use iTunes on your Mac or PC to sync your music, TV shows, movies, and photos from your computer to your new iPhone.
-If your smartphone wasn't an iPhone previously you will need to get the data from your non-Apple device onto your computer and into iTunes.
+If your smartphone wasn't an iPhone previously you will need to get the data from your non-Apple device on to your computer and into iTunes.
 Once your music and movies are in iTunes they will be ready to sync with your new iPhone.
 Plug your iPhone into your computer, open iTunes, select your device from the left hand navigation, and choose the music and movies you wish to sync.
 If you have a big collection of media and limited space on your device you can create Playlists and set them to sync with your iPhone.

 Read our latest iTunes tutorials including: